4 signs you hate your job & 5 things you can do about it

 To me, this is the primary sign it's time to let go.
 I don't cope well with feeling stuck.

 But letting go means different things for different people; my mom, for example, has felt stuck at a job, and her “letting go” was more of an emotional process.
 More on that later.

 If you feel taken advantage of, you probably feel undervalued.
 If you think you have a lot to offer a company, perhaps you can find something better.

 However, you also have to consider what exactly would make you feel valued.
-For some people, that’s not always money.
+For some people, that's not always money.
 It might mean a better position or more time off or simply more praise.
-Finding something better might mean earning less, in which case, you have to weigh the practical factors with the emotional ones.
+Finding something better might mean earning less, so you have to weigh the practical factors with the emotional ones.